rialele/breast-cancer-diagnosis/README.md

 Naive Bayes (NB) in tandem with the
 Random Forest Feature Importance Method for feature selection.
-These models have been trained on the Wisconsin Diagnostic Breast Cancer (WDBC) Dataset.
+These models have been trained on the Wisconsin Diagnostic Breast Cancer (WDBC) dataset.

 The code.ipynb file contains the entire code along with comments.